-Although reduced to 89 pounds and looking like a living skeleton, Billy began to recover.
+Although reduced to eighty-nine pounds and looking like a living skeleton, Billy began to recover.
 He wondered whether he would be sent to the Philippines or Japan before going home, but the Army had other plans.
 His doctor informed him that he was being sent back to his unit.
-Billy asked how that could be given his weight and that he’d been in the hospital for over 30 days.
-The doctor countered that Army regulations required that he be returned to his unit because he’d not been in the same hospital for over 30 days.
-Knowing that he couldn’t fight the man and reminded of his Boot Camp feelings of being expendable, Billy shrugged it off and returned to his unit to finish out his tour.
+Billy asked how that could be given his weight and that he’d been in the hospital for over thirty days.
+The doctor countered that Army regulations required he be returned to his unit because he’d not been in the same hospital for over thirty days.
+Knowing he couldn’t fight the man and reminded of his Basic Training feelings of being expendable, Billy shrugged it off and returned to his unit to finish out his tour.

 Nearing the end of his tour, Billy and his friend, Lieutenant Jordan Klempner, flew in a Huey helicopter from Tuy Hoa north to a fire base near Duc Pho, where the helicopter came under fire.
 The pilot guided the helicopter to a landing zone behind four 105mm howitzers firing rounds at the enemy.
 Billy and Lieutenant Klempner jumped to the ground before the helicopter peeled away.
 They ran toward a group of vehicles assembled nearby and boarded a three-quarter ton truck in a convoy heading to Duc Pho.
 As they passed through several hamlets along the way, Billy sensed something wasn’t right and laid down on the bed of the truck with a round chambered in his rifle.
 Lieutenant Klempner, who was still standing in the back of the truck, asked Billy what he was doing.
 Billy said it was too quiet—he couldn’t hear birds anymore—just the sound of the trucks.
 Lieutenant Klempner got down too and moments later, gunfire erupted at the front of the convoy, killing the lead driver.
 A firefight ensued, pinning down Billy and Lieutenant Klempner.
 Eventually, two jets dropping napalm suppressed the attack and the convoy was able to continue to Duc Pho, carrying its dead and wounded.
 The next day, Billy and Lieutenant Klempner returned to the landing zone in a column of vehicles that included tanks at the beginning and the end, with a Huey helicopter gunship overhead spraying the terrain on both sides of the road with M-60 machine gun fire.
 After returning to the landing zone, Billy and Lieutenant Klempner flew back to Tuy Hoa.
 Billy considers the attack on the convoy on the road to Duc Pho to be his most trying experience of the war.